ws333/iases3frontends/README.md

         - Export files in between sending sessions
         - Import any previous export multiple times in between sending sessions
         - Do these actions in any order on one device, but only send emails/export/import in sequence when using multiple devices.

+### Other notes

+- Much of code from the add-on Mail Merge P which this add-on is built on is now obsolete, but it is kept in case it will be needed later.
+Examples are code to read and parse a spreadsheet file and related preferences, and the original SendDialog.

+- The state manager used is [easy-peasy](https://easy-peasy.vercel.app/) which is based on Redux.
+See `packages/interface/src/model.ts`.

+- SINGLE_CONTACT_MODE is not in use.